This post may contain affiliate links. Please see our disclosure policy.

 Eggs for dinner was a Sunday tradition in my house growing up, and this Frittata di Zucchini is one of my favourites.
 It is so easy to put together, is packed full of flavour (thanks to the gorgeously golden zucchini, melting cheese and fresh herbs) and is on the table in under 30 minutes.

 I always have a box of eggs to hand as they are perfect for whizzing up speedy, satisfying meals in minutes.
-Although I often serve this Frittata for lunch, it’s such a good way of using up zucchini.
-It works really well for breakfast/brunch or for a spot of meal prepping so you can enjoy a delicious homemade meal even when you are in a rush.
+I often make it for lunch and dinner but it works really well for breakfast/brunch or for a spot of meal prepping so you can enjoy a delicious homemade meal even when you are in a rush.
 Frittatas are also a great way of using up what you have in the fridge, potatoes, broccoli, red peppers, red onion…use what you have!
 Soften the vegetables first and add lots of cheese and you basically can’t go wrong.

 I love zucchini since they are so quick cooking and so delicious.
 Try my Creamy Lemon Courgette Pasta if you want a pasta recipe or my Courgette Corn Fritters are a great lunch option too.